 Efficient Detection and Purification of Cell Populations Using Synthetic MicroRNA Switches – This article describes an efficient method for purifying cells based on endogenous miRNA activity.

-A Cost-Effective And Efficient Reprogramming Platform For Large-Scale Production Of Integration-Free Human Induced Pluripotent Stem Cells In Chemically Defined Culture – In this article, researchers describe their optimization procedure for induced pluripotent stem cells (iPSC) technology that enables a single technician to make 20–40 lines at a time in a 24–96 well format in a reliable and reproducible fashion.
+A Cost-Effective and Efficient Reprogramming Platform for Large-Scale Production of Integration-Free Human Induced Pluripotent Stem Cells in Chemically Defined Culture – Researchers describe their optimization procedure for induced pluripotent stem cells technology that enables a single technician to make 20–40 lines at a time in a 24–96 well format in a reliable and reproducible fashion.